Remote-Sensing-of-Land-Resource-Lab/pyxccd/README.rst

 We developed pyxccd mainly for the below purposes:

-1. **Near real-time monitoring**: This package provides the unique S-CCD algorithm to recursively update model coefficients and detect changes;
+1. **Near real-time monitoring**: This package provides the unique S-CCD algorithm to recursively update temporal model coefficients and detect breaks/anomalies;

 2. **The latest version of CCDC (COLD)**: The COLD algorithm has the highest breakpoint detection accuracy than the ever, and has been verified with `Zhe's MATLAB version <https://github.com/Remote-Sensing-of-Land-Resource-Lab/COLD>`_;

-3. **Large-scale time-series processing in the desktop environment**: the core of pyxccd was coded in C language with the superior computing efficiency and small memory usage;
+3. **Large-scale time-series processing in the desktop environment**: the core of pyxccd was developed in the C environment with the superior computing efficiency and small memory usage;

 4. **Using dataset other than Landsat**: pyxccd supports the use of any band combination from any sensor (such as Sentinel-2, MODIS, GOSIF, SMAP, etc);

-5. **Continuous time-series signal decomposition **: S-CCD allows continuously outputting trend and seasonal signal components as "states", allowing for 1) detecting inter-segment variations such as yearly phenological shifts, and 2) gap filling accounting for land cover conversion (temporal breaks)
+5. **Continuous time-series signal decomposition**: S-CCD allows continuously outputting trend and seasonal signal components as "states", enabling 1) detecting inter-segment variations such as yearly phenological shifts, and 2) gap filling in a manner of accounting for land cover conversion (i.e., temporal breaks)

 1. Installation